PhyloGrok/VCFplots/README.md

 <p>Summary: Visualizes the top 15 most frequent CheckM marker sets</p>

-- It uese ggplot and dplr to read the csv script, and then prodceed to use the CheckM.marker.set column.
-It counted the frequency/mention of each type, then only using the top 15 screated a bar plot that potrays the top 15 most frequent CheckM sets and how much of them there are.
+- It uses ggplot and dplr to read the csv script, and then prodced to use the CheckM.marker.set column.
+It counted the frequency/mention of each type, then only using the top 15 created a bar plot that potrays the top 15 most frequent CheckM sets and how much of them there are.

 [Annotation_Count](https://github.com/PhyloGrok/VCFplots/blob/main/code/Annotation_Count.R)

 <p>Summary: Visualizes the top 10 most frequent CheckM marker sets with regard to comparing pseudogenes and protien-coding</p>

 - It uses ggplot and dplt to read and visualize the csv file.
-Importing the file, it counts the frequency of CheckM's, using it as a coloring scheme for the scatter plot which depict the rate of Annotated Count Gene Protien-coding for pseudogene.
+Importing the file, it counts the frequency of CheckMs, using it as a coloring scheme for the scatter plot which depict the rate of Annotated Count Gene Protien-coding for pseudogene.

 <h2>Plots</h2>